 The best tracks here have the quality of LIVE MUSIC in a way that not one out of a hundred rock records do.
 It sounds like it’s recorded live in the studio, but of course that’s impossible, because Paul plays practically all the instruments himself!
-It just goes to show how good a multi-track studio recording can sound when done well.
+It just goes to show how good a multi-track studio recording can sound when it’s done well.

 In our experience, the real McCartney Magic is only found on the best domestic Apple pressings.
 We’ve never heard an import that did much for us, and the later CBS issues are hardly worth the vinyl they’re pressed on.